zacharysfisher/jamfbot/README.md

 # jamfbot - Querying JAMF Pro via a Slackbot

 ## Overview
 This page will explain how to configure a Jamf bot for slack to query your JAMF Pro server.

+# A big thanks to [taniacomputer](https://www.taniacomputer.com/) (who built this and showed it at JNUC 2019) and to WooSai (in MacAdminSlack) who helped me figure out all the moving parts.

 ## Requirements